OleksiiShevchenko/map-generator/README.md

 * notificationRecipients - enter comma-separated list of emails that notifications should be sent to

-2. Configure applications pm2 configuration - open **pm2.json** in the root of the project.
+2. pm2 configuration - open **pm2.json** in the root of the project.
 Every object in the "apps" array represents an instance of the script.
 You have to specify 2 params:

 * `DATA_SRC` - (required) a source xlsx file.
 It is recommended to separate large xlsx tables into smaller files, and let every instance process its own one.
 For example if you have a database of 35k entries, you can split it into multiple files 2400/5000 each (depending if you use paid API key or free) and let have 7-15 instances of the script to process these files.